URI-ABD/clam/abd-clam/README.md

 // the data until each Cluster contains a single unique point. let criteria = PartitionCriteria::default();

-// The Cakes struct provides the functionality described in the CHESS paper.
+// The SingleShard struct provides the functionality described in the CHESS paper.
+// It performs search assuming that the dataset is a single shard. let model = SingleShard::new(data, Some(seed), &criteria);
-// This line performs a non-trivial amount of work. #understatement let model = Cakes::new(data, Some(seed), &criteria);
+// This line performs a non-trivial amount of work. #understatement

 // At this point, the dataset has been reordered to improve search performance.